dakofler/Compyute/README.md

         super().__init__(conv, relu, bn)
 ```

-When you want to define a custom forward-behaviour, the `Container` base class can be used.
+When you want to define a custom forward-behaviour, the `Module` base class can be used.

 ```python
 import compyute.nn as nn